Lagrangian Dual Decision Rules for Multistage Stochastic Mixed Integer Programming: Introduction

 We introduce \emph{Lagrangian dual decision rules} (LDDRs) to obtain bounds for {\MSMIP} problems.
 We design \emph{two new lower (upper) bounding techniques} for general {\MSMIP} problems with minimization (maximization) objective, i.e., with mixed-integer state and recourse variables, without restricting the form of the underlying stochastic process.
 These bounding techniques are based on two Lagrangian relaxations of the {\MSMIP} model: stagewise (SW) and nonanticipative (NA), where the state equations linking consecutive stages and the nonanticipativity constraints are relaxed, respectively.
 In order to obtain tractable approximations, we restrict the associated Lagrangian multiplier policies to follow a decision rule determined by parameters which are optimized to achieve the best possible bound given the restriction.
 We compare the theoretical strength of the restricted duals and show that, when appropriately constructed, the restricted NA dual provides a relaxation bound at least as good as the bound obtained by the restricted SW dual.

-We also develop \emph{two LDDR driven} primal policies which can be used to obtain upper (lower) bounds for problems with minimization (maximization) objective that incorporate the Lagrangian multipliers obtained from the lower (upper) bounding methods.
-We perform an extensive computational study on a stochastic multi-item lot-sizing problem with lag where demands follow an autoregressive process and find that our SW dual based primal method returns good quality solutions, while our NA dual driven primal method provides better solutions at the expense of extra computational effort.
+We also develop \emph{two LDDR driven} primal policies which can be used to obtain upper (lower) bounds for problems with minimization (maximization) objective, that incorporate the Lagrangian multipliers obtained from the lower (upper) bounding methods.
+We perform an extensive computational study on a stochastic multi-item lot-sizing problem with lag where demands follow an autoregressive process, and find that our SW dual based primal method returns good quality solutions, while our NA dual driven primal method provides better solutions at the expense of extra computational effort.
 Putting the obtained lower and upper bounds together, we observe that the LDDR restricted NA dual approach yields significant optimality gap reductions compared to standard general purpose bounding methods for {\MSMIP} problems.
+Moreover, we study a novel multistage provisioning problem in optical networks, namely routing and wavelength assignment problem, and show the considerable merit of using our framework in reducing the optimality gap from classical bounding methods.

-Our approximation approach is general purpose, free of strong assumptions made in the literature such as stagewise independence or existence of a tractable-sized scenario tree representation.
+Our approximation approach is general purpose and free of strong assumptions made in the literature such as stagewise independence or existence of a tractable-sized scenario tree representation.
 To the best of our knowledge, this is the first approach based on decision rules that is capable of handling mixed-integer state variables.
-Our approach leads to subproblems of the form of deterministic mixed-integer programs, and thus can exploit the state-of-the-art in efficiently solving deterministic mixed integer programs.
-Moreover, as the form of the restricted Lagrangian dual problems is a two-stage stochastic program, our approach enables application of theory and methods for solving two-stage stochastic integer programs.
+Our approach leads to subproblems in the form of deterministic mixed-integer programs, and thus can exploit the state of the art in efficiently solving them.
+Moreover, as the form of the restricted Lagrangian dual problems is a two-stage stochastic program, our approach enables application of theory and methods for solving two-stage stochastic integer programming models.